DOMINO FOODS, INC.

-3.1 The delivery terms for product under this Contract are F.O.B.
-Seller's facility unless otherwise specified in Seller's sales confirmation.
-Buyer will take delivery of the product during the delivery period reflected on the sales confirmation and, unless otherwise indicated on the sales confirmation, in approximately equal monthly installments.
-If Buyer is unable to accept timely delivery of product, then Seller, at is discretion, can either impose a charge, each month, on all product which has not been delivered to the Buyer by the 30th day subsequent to the specified delivery period in an amount equal to 1.5% of the gross price of such product and/or cancel the order.
+2.5 Buyer will take delivery of the Product during the delivery period reflected on the Confirmation, and, unless otherwise indicated in the Confirmation, in approximately equal monthly installments.
+If Buyer is unable or refuses to accept delivery of Product, then Seller, at its discretion and in addition to any other rights or remedies Seller, may (a) impose a charge each month on all Product which has not been timely accepted for delivery by Buyer by the 30th day subsequent to the specified delivery period in an amount equal to 1.5% of the gross price of such Product and/or (b) cancel the Order.
 Buyer shall also pay any increased duties, fees, taxes or other charges or tariffs resulting from any delivery delay.

 6. FOOD GUARANTY.

 6.1 Seller guarantees that on the delivery date the Product delivered under the Contract will satisfy applicable specifications and will not be: (i) adulterated or, as to Seller’s branded product, be misbranded within the meaning of Sections 303(c)of the Federal Food, Drug and Cosmetic Act (the "Act"), as amended, or within the meaning of any applicable federal or state law, in which the definitions of “adulteration” or “misbranding” are substantially the same as those contained in the Act, as the Act and such laws are in effect at the time of such shipment or delivery; and (2), not be an article which may not, under the provisions of Sections 404 and 405 of the Act, be introduced into interstate commerce.